Health Benefits and Side Effects of Pomegranate

 Are pomegranate supplements as effective as the real fruit?

-Supplements may provide some benefits, but they don’t contain all the nutrients and fiber found in the fresh fruit.
+Supplements may provide some benefits, but they don’t contain all the nutrients and fiber found in fresh fruit.
 It’s always better to eat the whole fruit.
 Supplements can be an addition, not a replacement.

 What makes pomegranates rich in antioxidants?